fumiX/holidays/README.md

 * The definition of holidays (basically a function year -> date) is separated from the definition of regions, and the regions are a set of holidays that are valid in the given region.
-To simplify the configuration the regions are configured hierarchically, i.e. the region of state "Baden-Württember" has the parent region "Germany" and thus includes all holidays defined for region "Germany" and just adds the extra state holidays.
+To simplify the configuration the regions are configured hierarchically, i.e. the region of state "Baden-Württemberg" has the parent region "Germany" and thus includes all holidays defined for region "Germany" and just adds the extra state holidays.

 * The assignment of holiday to region can have a list of range expressions, like "-1920,1925-1950,2017,2020-": the holiday was valid before and 1920, from 1925-1950, at 2017 and from 2020.
 All specified years are inclusive.

-* Holidays can be defined as "eater-relative", i.e. easter date plus/minus an day offset.
-And there's also the posibility to define a holiday date by a weekday before or after a given date (required for Pencance Day - "Buß- und Bettag").
+* Holidays can be defined as "easter-relative", i.e. easter date plus/minus an day offset.
+And there's also the possibility to define a holiday date by a weekday before or after a given date (required for Pencance Day - "Buß- und Bettag", which is dated to Wednesday before Nov.
+27 every year).

 * You can define your own holidays and regions, if you have special need for them.